FriendsOfCake/crud/README.md

 ## Convention

-The Crud component always operates on the $modelClass of your controller, that is the first model in your $uses array
+The Crud component always operates on the __$modelClass__ of your controller, that's the first model in your $uses array

-By default Crud component assumes your add and edit views is identical, and will render them both with a "form.ctp" file.
+By default CrudComponent assumes your add and edit views is identical, and will render them both with a "form.ctp" file.

 There is no view for delete action, it will always redirect